tonykalantzis/tonykalantzis/README.md

 - 👯 I’m looking to collaborate on Projects,Tech Articles

-- 💬 Talk to me about Coding, New Technologies, Coding, Agile, Freelancing Opportunites
+- 💬 Talk to me about Coding, New Technologies, Agile, Freelancing Opportunites

  <br>